 I am a counsellor on COSCA's Register that has been accredited by the Professional Standards Authority.
 This is recognition of my commitment to high standards.

-I offer individual counselling in two locations - Edinburgh and Galashiels, in the Scottish Borders.
+I offer individual counselling online via Zoom, and face to face in Galashiels, in the Scottish Borders.

 Training, qualifications & experience

 I initially trained at the University of Edinburgh in both Person Centred and Psychodynamic Psychotherapy from 2011-2014.

 From 2015 to Date, my training has included Lisa Schwarz's CRM models of Foundational Training, including the advanced trainings of Core Self, Inter-Generational, Dissociation, Adult Self and the Intensive.
 My experience in practising CRM with clients, and in receiving it for myself, is that it works.
 Through the super strong multiple layers of internal resourcing that you will be learning and practising, this allows access for those deep wounded parts that need to share their story and be released from looping round your 'system' in the way that has influenced and limited your life so far.

 From 2018 to 2020, Frank Corrigan's Deep Brain Re-orienting (DBR) focuses on the impact on the brain of adverse experiences, and having attended his workshop training's for DBR, I also offer DBR for clients.

-2019 Certificate in Clinical Supervision, Certified CRM Consultant and Assistant Trainer for CRM Basic Training in Glasgow.
+2019 Certificate in Clinical Supervision, and a Certified CRM Consultant and Assistant Trainer for CRM Basic Training.

 I also have a combined experience across the mental health sector with In Care Survivors Scotland and Open Secret; in education with Place2Be; in the voluntary sector with Lifeline Pregnancy and Counselling Care, and in my private practice in Edinburgh, as well as the Borders.